szyhf/go-excel/README.md

 > See the `simple.xlsx`.`Standard` in `testdata` and code in `./standard_test.go` and `./standard_example_test.go` for details.

+> While read into a `[]string`, row of title can have duplicated titles, otherwise `ErrDuplicatedTitles` will be return.

 ## Advance | 进阶用法

 The advance usage can make more options.